thaiat/webpack-babel-sourcemap/README.md

 ```

-which very different from the original source file...
+which is very different from the original source file...